iegomez/lds/README.md

 #### MAC Commands

 All [lorawan package](https://github.com/brocaar/lorawan) end-device MAC commands are available to be sent with a message.
 Check desired mac commands and fill their payloads when needed.

+### Device provisioning

+You may provision devices from a CSV file using the simple https://github.com/iegomez/lsp package.
+Open the form with File -> Provision, which'll let you input `hostname`, `username` and `password` (click `Login` to get and store a token for further calls), fill the local `path` to point to the desired CSV (click `Load` to retrieve devices from the file) and then click on `Provision` to provision the devices through `lora-app-server's` API.
+See https://github.com/iegomez/lsp/blob/master/devices-example-format.csv to check the required CSV format.

 ### Building